Call Now 505.900.0000

 Given how you and your family may be impacted, don’t try to settle your case alone.
 Get legal help from an Albuquerque truck accident lawyer to recover the compensation you’re owed.

-Begum & Cowen Injury & Accident Lawyers will fight for you to recover your:
+Law Giant Injury Lawyers will fight for you to recover your:

 • Medical and Rehabilitation Expenses